 Why Do You Need to Winterize Your RV?

 When you're winterizing your RV is means you're getting it prepared for any freezing temperatures coming your way.
-It’s a crucial part of camper ownership, especially if you plan to store your RV for several months while the temperatures are too low for travel.
+It’s a crucial part of camper and travel trailer maintenance, especially if you plan to store your RV for several months while the temperatures are too low for travel.

 The most important part of the RV winterizing process is protecting the RV's plumbing system against damage.
 We all know that water expands when it freezes, which is a disaster for any kind of plumbing system.
 RVs aren’t particularly well insulated, which makes freezing climates even more of an issue.